diadata-org/decentral-feeder/README.md

 Locate the environment configuration file or section for your deployment method:
    - For Docker Compose: Use the `.env` file or add directly to the `docker-compose.yaml` file.
-   - For Kubernetes: Update the `values.yaml` file or use Helm's `--set` flag.
+   - For Kubernetes: Update the kubernetes manifest file `manifest.yaml`
    - For Docker Run: Pass the variable directly using the `-e` flag.

 ### Define the `EXCHANGEPAIRS` variable with your desired pairs as a comma-separated list.